frakkerman/pricing_parcel_lockers/README.md

  * Note that `hygese.py` requires a slight change to one source file when running with `--load_data=True`, this change is indicated when running the code

+## Contributing

+If you have proposed extensions to this codebase, feel free to do a pull request!
+If you experience issues, feel free to send us an email or open an issue in GitHub.

 ## License
 * [MIT license](https://opensource.org/license/mit/)
 * Copyright 2023 © [Fabian Akkerman](https://people.utwente.nl/f.r.akkerman), [Peter Dieter](https://en.wiwi.uni-paderborn.de/dep3/schryen/team/dieter/88592), [Martijn Mes](https://www.utwente.nl/en/bms/iebis/staff/mes/)